flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 ### Character System

+*Design Goal: Character data is structured to separate core, plot-relevant information (relationships, knowledge, agenda - the CORE section in design) from personality, voice, and decision-making traits used primarily by the LLM for role-playing (the MIND ENGINE section in design).*

+*(Refactoring Goal: The current character data handling needs improvement to address initialization order issues and redundant file usage.
+See Initialization Sequence section for details.)*

 Characters are managed through multiple components:

-1. **Character Data**:
+1.  **Character Data (As Implemented - Needs Refactor)**:
-   - Extracted from mystery JSON
+    *   Data is extracted from the main mystery JSON by `ParsingControl` into `GameControl.coreMystery.Characters`.
-   - Stored as individual JSON files
-   - Generated character files contain:
-     - Core identity information
-     - Personality traits
-     - Knowledge and memory
-     - Dialogue patterns
+    *   Simultaneously, `MysteryCharacterExtractor` processes this data and **saves individual character JSON files** to `Assets/StreamingAssets/Characters/`.
+    *   `CharacterManager` then **reads these individual JSON files** to initialize `LLMCharacter` instances.
+    *   **Problem:** This creates unnecessary file I/O and potential synchronization issues (initialization race condition).
+    *   **Desired Future State:** Eliminate the creation/reading of individual character JSON files. `CharacterManager` should directly use the `GameControl.coreMystery.Characters` dictionary populated *synchronously* by `ParsingControl` during initialization.

 2.  **Character Manager**:
-   - Loads character data
+    *   **As Implemented:** Loads character data by reading individual JSON files.
-   - Creates LLMCharacter instances
+    *   **Desired Future State:** Read data directly from the `GameControl.coreMystery.Characters` dictionary *after* parsing is confirmed complete.
+    *   Manages `LLMCharacter` instances and GameObjects.
-   - Manages character states (Uninitialized → LoadingTemplate → WarmingUp → Ready)
+    *   Manages character states (Uninitialized → LoadingTemplate → WarmingUp → Ready).
-   - Handles character switching and context management
+    *   Handles character switching and context management.

 3.  **Character Prompt Generation**:
-   - `CharacterPromptGenerator` creates system prompts for LLM
+    *   `CharacterPromptGenerator` (or `TempCharacterPromptGenerator`) creates system prompts for the LLM.
+    *   **As Implemented:** Likely reads data derived from the individual character files.
+    *   **Desired Future State:** Ensure the prompt generator takes the `MysteryCharacter` object directly from the in-memory dictionary as input.
-   - Converts character data to structured prompts
-   - Defines character behavior and dialogue patterns
+    *   Converts character data to structured prompts defining behavior and dialogue patterns.

 ### NPC System